bozbulanik/pytr/README.md

 from the US Graphics Company written in Python.

 I liked the aesthetics and wanted to create it just for my own satisfaction.
 It should be cross-platform but it is not tested entirely.
+OOP design could have been avoided entirely, but it works for now.

 ![pytr](pytr.png "screenshot")